 What is the difference between sequential and parallel pipelines?

 Sequential pipelines process steps one after another, where each step depends on the previous output.
 Parallel pipelines run independent steps simultaneously, reducing total execution time.
+Wireflow's graph executor handles this automatically: nodes fire as soon as their dependencies resolve.

 How much does it cost to run an AI pipeline?